-A few common questions about the value of scrap cars
+A few common questions about the value of a scrap car

 At Car.co.uk, we’re asked hundreds of questions about scrap cars every day – and many of them relate to the prices we pay or how the vehicle is valued:

-“My car’s in poor condition, will that reduce the price?”
+“My car is in poor condition, will that reduce the price?”

-Generally, even cars that are in poor condition are still worth at least their scrap metal value.
-If there are parts that are badly damaged or missing, this might impact your price – but don’t worry too much about the condition – we don’t expect scrap vehicles to be in showroom condition.
+Generally, even a car that is in poor condition will still worth at least scrap metal value.
+If there are parts that are badly damaged or missing, this might impact your price – but don’t worry too much about the condition – we don’t expect a scrap car to be in showroom condition.

-“Will unused road tax add to the price I’m offered?”
+“Will unused car road tax add to the price I’m offered?”